fbpx

 Multiple Sleep Latency Test (MSLT)

-The MSLT is a day time sleep study conducted after a PSG to assess the quality of your nighttime sleep and the degree of sleepiness during the day.
+Conducted after a PSG, the MSLT is a day time sleep study to assess the degree of sleepiness during the day and how quickly REM sleep begins.
 The MSLT involves four to five naps scheduled at 2-hour intervals beginning a couple of hours after you wake up in the morning.
 It documents how readily a person can fall asleep, REM patterns, eye movements, heart rate, chin movements and certain brain activities.
 Individuals who fall asleep quickly and enter REM sleep during naps is one indication of Narcolepsy.

 Other Tests